deis/workflow/docs/src/roadmap/test-plan.md

 - The Deis project codebase at <https://github.com/deis/deis>
 - The Docker containers that constitute Deis
-- The assembled Deis platform on a CoreOS cluster
+- The assembled Deis platform on a Kubernetes cluster
 - The HTML documentation set for Deis
 - Binary installers for the `deis` CLI hosted at AWS S3
 - Binary installers for the `deisctl` CLI hosted at AWS S3